 But this year has been different.

-This year, I didn’t even bother to buy myself a new planner, let alone fill it in.
-I learned my lesson from the fact that last year’s planner remained largely un-opened, with all of the goals and targets it contained well and truly un-met.
+This year, I waited until the January sales to buy myself a new planner, having learned my lesson from the fact that last year’s diary remained largely un-opened, with all of the goals and targets it contained well and truly un-met.
 In fact, by around about March, I’d stopped even bothering to look at my blog’s analytics – partly because I was too scared to, and partly because I knew that, realistically, there wasn’t really much I could do to change them, anyway.

 It was our first year of parenthood, and the worst year I’ve had as a blogger in a really long time.
 And, of course, this wasn’t remotely surprising to me, really.
 I mean, I’m not stupid: I knew the switch to mostly parenting-related topics would alienate readers who weren’t interested in parenting, and that I’d lose followers because of it.
 I also knew that I’d be unlikely to be able to post as often as I did pre-baby, and that, as much as I wanted to continue to do things like outfit posts, I might not be able to find the time for them with a baby to look after.
 I knew all of this, and I was OK with it, thinking that it would just be for a few months, and then I’d slowly be able to get back on track.